DimitrisRammos/Graph-Coloring-Project/README.md

 This work is in c, and we havn't use data structures( when we wright this code we don't know data structures).

 ## Vocalization Project
-The vocalization Project find [here.](https://github.com/DimitrisRammos/Graph-Coloring-Project/blob/main/iphw1920_4.pdf)
+The vocalization of the Project find [here.](https://github.com/DimitrisRammos/Graph-Coloring-Project/blob/main/iphw1920_4.pdf)

 ## Compilation